 - Add water.
 Add enough water to cover.

-- Add soybean sprouts.
-Cover and lower heat to medium-low untiil cooked through, about 12 minutes.
+- Cook.
+Cover and lower heat to medium-low until rice is cooked, about 12 minutes.

 - Steam for 5 minutes.
 Remove from heat.
 Keep covered and let stand for 5 minutes.
-This extra 5 minutes of steaming is essential!
+The extra 5 minutes of steaming is essential!

 - Make Yangneom Jang.
-In a small bowl, mix all the ingredients together.
+While the Kongnamul Bap cooks, make the sauce.
+In a small bowl, mix all the sauce ingredients together.

 - Serve and enjoy!
 Remove the lid and mix the bean sprouts into the rice with a spoon.
 Divide evenly between two bowls and serve with Yangnyeom Jang.